 Despite all these, there are some pros and cons of WP Engine you should be concerned about.

 Pros of WP Engine

 Expert Tech Support is a stunning feature of WP Engine WordPress Hosting, especially if you need a bit of help to get the best out of WordPress CMS.

 For all the servers you buy from WP Engine, top-grade security is ensured.
 It means that you need not to be that conscious about hacking attacks or vulnerabilities your blog might have.

 The convenient pricing plan is yet another impressive factor about WP Engine Hosting, not only because you’d be able to choose the affordable plan, but also because the resources have been allocated in a sense-making manner; for instance, all plans offer unlimited data transfer, though a number of visitors are limited.

 There are also some highly productive features you get when you go with WP Engine, such as daily backups and an extra firewall.
 Along with these, you get Malware Scanning and related options, summing up to be an impressively secure web space for your WordPress blog or site.

 When compared to other web hosts, the plans of WP Engines are a bit expensive.

 The backend of WP Engine has been optimized by the firm; so, your own customization may be difficult.

-While having a look at pros and cons of WP Engine, it’s clear that Pros are at the majority.
-Obviously, though we did add it as a con, being expensive isn’t a problem as you’re getting an ultra-secure environment for WordPress blog or site of yours.
+While having a look at the pros and cons of WP Engine, it’s clear that Pros are at the majority.
+Obviously, though we did add it as a con, being expensive isn’t a problem as you’re getting an ultra-secure environment for a WordPress blog or site of yours.
 And, the additional features such as in-built CDN and regular backups are also commendable, we would say.
 At the least, you’re going to get a lot of good things for the price you pay.
 After all, it’s your choice — to choose between cheap and less-productive and expensive and productive.